 Visiting Utah's Snow Canyon State Park in winter

-On my December trip to St. George, Utah, last year, I did my best to seek out some of the best outdoor spots that *weren't* Zion.
+On a December trip to St. George, Utah, one year, I did my best to seek out some of the best outdoor spots that *weren't* Zion.
 And my favorite spot by far was Snow Canyon State Park.

 Snow Canyon State Park covers 7,400 acres in southwestern Utah, within the Red Cliffs Desert Reserve and about a 20-minute drive from downtown St. George.
 It's fairly popular as far as state parks go, but this isn't surprising considering the incredible landscapes you'll find there.